 Oceana Grill and Bar

 We went to Oceana Grill and Bar for some gator, catfish, and cajun fries.
 We all liked the seasoning and breading on the gator and the catfish.
 It’s wasn’t too salty, and it didn’t overpower the gator or catfish.
 You get a nice big serving of food here for reasonable prices.
 I couldn’t even finish all of my order, but my brother helped me out, and my mom helped him with his order.
 The alcoholic drinks here are also really cool.
-I don’t remember what I ordered, but it was blue, and it came out smoking, probably from dry ice.
+I don’t remember what I ordered, but it was blue, and it came out smoking.

 The only things I didn’t get to try in New Orleans were oysters and something “blackened”.
 Next time!
 If you have any recommendations for my next trip to NOLA, leave them in the comments below.
 And if you plan to try beignets on your trip, let me know.